Anmolpal099/portfolio/README.md

-# My Portfolio Website
+# Anmol Pal's Portfolio Website

-A modern, responsive portfolio website built with HTML, CSS, and JavaScript to showcase my projects and skills.
+A modern, responsive portfolio website built with HTML, CSS, and JavaScript showcasing Anmol Pal's projects and skills as a Full-Stack Developer & Designer.

 ## Features